 - Use sourdough or a prefermented levain that’s fully ripe

-- Allow plenty of time to mature during bulk fermentation
+- Gently knead and allow plenty of time for the gluten to mature during bulk fermentation

-- Retain some of the gas in the dough when shaping
+- Retain more gas when shaping the dough

 Tunnelling is when a long air bubble is found going through the majority of a bread crumb.
 It is often found in bread made with a sourdough starter that wasn’t fully ripe.
 Short fermentation and proofing times can also cause the problem.

 This often happens when sweeteners and fats are used in the recipe.
-The common solution is to reduce the temperature of the oven.
-If you’re struggling to get results you could be overdoing it during the bake so get in the habit of probing the core of the bread with a temperature probe.
-The temperature should reach 100C (210F).
+The usual solution is to reduce the temperature of the oven.
+If you’re struggling to get results you could be baking for too long.
+Get in the habit of probing the core of the bread with a temperature probe.
+The temperature should pass 90C (195F).